 Tips 6 of 7

 For communicating with the local radio station, do keep an emergency radio that runs on battery power.
-Also, get a list of local radio frequency and emergency operator list to have quick communication with.
+Also, get a list of local radio frequency and emergency operator lists to have quick communication.

 Tips 7 of 7